-As the list of noninvasive cosmetic procedures grows with newer and better technology, there are many people that like to try to replicate procedures on their own to save time and money.
-Even worse, they may go to cheaper “professionals” who are either not licensed, not using devices approved by the FDA, or both, and paying for potentially dangerous procedures.
-No matter what YouTube channel you’re following or what “medical” office your neighbor tries to refer you to, you should do your own research to ensure that you accomplish your cosmetic procedure goals safely and correctly.
+As the list of noninvasive cosmetic procedures grows with newer and better technology, there are many people that like to try to replicate them on their own to save time and money.
+Even worse, they may go to cheaper “professionals” who are either not licensed and/or not using devices approved by the FDA.
+This puts them at risk for undergoing and paying for potentially dangerous procedures.

-But before we talk about the dangers of “at-home” CoolSculpting, let’s talk about what this process actually entails.
-A CoolSculpting procedure involves the use of both suction and cold temperatures in specific increments of time.
-A precise area is targeted with a CoolSculpting device for proper application, allowing the fat cells to shrink and be killed.
-These cells then get flushed out naturally by your body, thus slimming you down.
+But before we talk about the dangers of “at-home” fat freezing, let’s talk about what the professional CoolSculpting process actually entails.
+A CoolSculpting procedure uses both suction and fat freezing in specific increments of time and at set, monitored temperatures.
+A precise area is targeted with a CoolSculpting device for proper application, allowing the fat cells to shrink and be frozen.
+Many of the frozen cells die, and are then flushed out naturally via the excretory and lymphatic systems.

 Sounds easy enough, right?
 Suction and cold temperatures on a specific area.
 Well, attempting to complete this procedure without an FDA-approved device is not advisable.
 The CoolSculpting device and all the handpieces that attach to the body have been approved by the FDA.
-This means medical practices can offer reliable treatments that will apply the correct amount of therapeutic temperatures to kill the fat cells while leaving other tissues unharmed.
-This is unlike DIY cryolipolysis treatments that have not been regulated by anyone!
-Proper cryolipolysis requires a specific amount of suction and an exact cold temperature applied together in specific amounts of time to be done properly, and it has to be done in the correct places to target the fat you want to freeze.
-Without these conditions, fat cells cannot be killed, and you can instead be left an ineffective treatment on the one hand, or damaging unwanted tissues on the other.
+This means medical practices can offer reliable treatments using the clinically tested therapeutic temperatures to kill the fat cells while leaving other tissues unharmed.

 What can go wrong with “DIY” fat freezing?

-The number one concern with attempting CoolSculpting without FDA-approved devices is skin damage from cold burns.
-This can include mild risks like numbness and pain or serious results of frostbite and tissue damage.
+The number one concern with attempting fat freezing with a device that has not been approved by the FDA is skin damage from cold burns.
+This can include mild risks like numbness and pain or more serious issues like frostbite and tissue damage.
 This damage can be both permanent and incredibly painful.
-Incredibly cold temperatures can also produce blisters and burns that leave scars or skin discoloration.
+Extremely cold temperatures can also produce blisters and burns that leave scars or skin discoloration.
 Even worse, you could permanently damage muscles and nerves underneath the skin.

-When it comes to any cosmetic procedure, your best bet is to leave it to the pros.
-Medical professionals with actual CoolSculpting machines can offer reliable treatments to help you reach your goals.
-Plus, they are the only people with FDA-approved equipment.
-Here at Panacea Plastic Surgery, we are supervised by board-certified plastic surgeons and have experienced CoolSculpting Specialists at your service.
-If you’re looking into CoolSculpting and want to give it a try for your problem areas, don’t attempt to do it yourself or find a cheaper alternative.
-Book a consultation with a certified CoolSculpting Specialist Professional for the sake of your health and overall wellbeing.
+When it comes to most cosmetic procedure, your best bet is to leave it to the professionals.
+Medical practices with FDA-approved CoolSculpting machines offer reliable treatments to help you reach your body contouring goals.
+Here at Panacea Plastic Surgery, our providers are supervised by board-certified plastic surgeons and undergo CoolSculpting training by the same company that makes the machines.
+If you’re consider CoolSculpting and want to give it a try, don’t attempt to do it yourself or find a cheaper alternative.
+Book a consultation with a certified CoolSculpting Specialist for the sake of your health and overall wellbeing.